In partnership with The CRANE Database, CLAPA are pleased to publish the findings of their 2018 summary report for patients, parents and carers below.

 - Finding out more

 A cleft is a gap in the upper lip, the roof of the mouth (palate), or sometimes both.
 This is a common birth condition that can affect a number of functions including feeding, speech and hearing.
 Children’s dental and psychosocial health may also be affected (see the Glossary for more information on psychosocial health).

-The cleft can involve part or all of the lip and/or palate and there are 4 types of cleft: Cleft palate (CP), cleft lip (CL), one-sided clefts known as a unilateral cleft lip and palate (UCLP) and clefts that affect both sides of the lip and palate known as bilateral cleft lip and palate (BCLP).
-See the Glossary for more information.
+The cleft can involve part or all of the lip and/or palate and there are 4 types of cleft: Cleft palate (CP), cleft lip (CL), one-sided clefts known as a unilateral cleft lip and palate (UCLP) and clefts that affect both sides of the lip and palate known as bilateral cleft lip and palate (BCLP) (see the Glossary for more information on clefts).

 Surgery usually takes place in the first year of life.
 Children may have further surgery to improve their appearance and function as they grow.
 Other non-surgical help and support such as speech therapy, hearing support and psychological support may also be needed by some children.

 The Cleft Registry and Audit NEtwork (CRANE) database has collected information about all children born with cleft lip and/or cleft palate in England, Wales and Northern Ireland since 2000, when the database was set up by the Department of Health*.

 Typically, children with a cleft lip and/or palate need cleft team care from birth to adulthood.
 This is why it is important to record information on these children at birth or at diagnosis, and into childhood to inform their care.